Education & Training

 Orthopedics, Sports Medicine

-ACL injury and reconstruction, ACL joint pathology, Ankle reconstruction, Ankle replacement, Arthroscopic surgery of the knee, Arthroscopic surgery of the shoulder, Cartilage regeneration and repair, Cartilage transplantation, Chondral injuries, Foot and ankle surgery, Foot reconstruction surgery, Ilizarov and spatial frame deformity correction, Impingement syndrome, Instability/dislocation/labral injuries, Joint replacement - ankle, Joint replacement - shoulder, Joint replacement revision - ankle, Knee injuries, Knee surgery, Labral tears, Ligament reconstruction, Ligament reconstruction - ankle, Ligament reconstruction - shoulder, Limb length discrepancies, Limb preservation/salvage, Malunions, Meniscus injury, Microfracture, Minimally invasive surgery, Osteochondral allografts, Osteochondral defects, Osteomyelitis, Osteotomies, Reverse shoulder arthroplasty, Rotator cuff surgery, SLAP injuries, Shoulder replacement, Shoulder surgery, Sports injuries, Sports medicine, Tendon injuries, Tendon repair - ankle, Tendon repair - shoulder, Tendon repairs, Tendonitis, Trauma
+ACL injury and reconstruction, ACL joint pathology, Ankle arthritis, Ankle pain, Ankle reconstruction, Ankle replacement, Arthroscopic surgery of the knee, Arthroscopic surgery of the shoulder, Cartilage regeneration and repair, Cartilage transplantation, Chondral injuries, Complex reconstructive surgery, Foot and ankle surgery, Foot arthritis, Foot pain, Foot reconstruction surgery, Ilizarov and spatial frame deformity correction, Impingement syndrome, Instability/dislocation/labral injuries, Joint replacement - ankle, Joint replacement - shoulder, Joint replacement revision - ankle, Knee pain, Knee surgery, Labral tears, Ligament reconstruction - ankle, Ligament reconstruction - shoulder, Limb length discrepancies, Limb preservation/salvage, Malunions, Meniscus injury, Microfracture, Minimally invasive surgery, Osteochondral allografts, Osteochondral defects, Osteomyelitis, Osteotomies, Reconstructive surgery of the shoulder, Reverse shoulder arthroplasty, Rotator cuff surgery, SLAP injuries, Septic bone infections and deformities, Shoulder arthritis, Shoulder pain, Shoulder replacement, Shoulder surgery, Sports injuries, Sports injury rehabilitation, Sports medicine, Sports medicine bracing, Tendon injuries, Tendon repair - ankle, Tendon repair - knee, Tendon repair - shoulder, Tendon repairs, Trauma, Viscosupplementation injections

 Foot and ankle injuries